 Whether you’re living paycheck-to-paycheck or your pile of debt is growing faster than your income can keep up, one way to avoid cutting spending for necessities while still paying off your debt is by taking on a side gig.

-This can be temporary and only a couple hours per week if you’re already stretched on free time, and you can find side jobs for nearly anything, such as pet sitting, driving for Uber or Lyft, selling items on eBay or Etsy, taking surveys, writing, editing, coding, or any other freelance gigs on the Fiverr marketplace.
+This can be temporary and only a couple hours per week if you’re already stretched on free time, and you can find side jobs for nearly anything, such as pet sitting, driving for Uber or Lyft, selling items on eBay or Etsy, deliver food with Uber, taking surveys, writing, editing, coding, or any other freelance gigs on the Fiverr marketplace.

 Light at the End of the Tunnel